simonseo/Front-End-WebDev/DAY-06-0621/README.md

 #####Label
 - 암묵적 방식: `label>input`; doesn't require `for=""` in label nor `name=""` and `id=""` in input; some screenreaders cannot recognize this method properly.
 - 명시적 방식: `label+input`; requires `for=""` in label and `name=""` and/or `id=""` in input;
+- if there is a for, there needs to be an id.

 ===
 #####Different types of button and input